arendsee/rmonad/README.md

 ## Installation

-You can install rmonad from github with:
+You can install from github with:

 ```r